-(iii) New Accounting Standards and interpretations not yet adopted
+(iii) New and amended standards not yet adopted

 A number of new standards, amendments to standards and interpretations issued by AASB which are not yet mandatorily applicable to the Group have not been applied in preparing these financial statements.
-Of significance to the Group is AASB 16 Leases.
+The Board expects no impact on the financial statements of the Group.